 All successful people can be termed as lifelong learners too.

-- The father of our childhood friend Mickey Mouse Mr. Walt Disney taught himself the art of drawing with the help of correspondence schools and has seen failure several time in his lifetime, his first studio went bankrupt, spent time in street and without losing hope created the epic character after a result of bad business deal but Walt Disney never stopped learning and continued it throughout his life therefore results are known to everyone.
+- The father of our childhood friend Mickey Mouse Mr. Walt Disney taught himself the art of drawing with the help of correspondence schools and has seen failure several time in his lifetime, his first studio went bankrupt, spent time in street and without losing hope.
+The epic character after a result of bad business deal but Walt Disney never stopped learning and continued it throughout his life therefore results are known to everyone.

 LEARN, LEARN AND LEARN.